SimchaTeich/Cloud_computing_course/FinalProject/README.md

 ---
 **Registration**
 * POST requests goes through **API Gateway**
+* Lambda does the following:
+    * Checks if user is already exist by email.
-* Lambda create user ID and
+    * If not, create new `User ID`
     * Inserts user details into `Users` table in **DynamoDB**
     * Creates an empty folder in the Users bucket in **S3**.
 The name of the folder is the `User ID`
     * Creates an **SNS Topic** for each user and saves his `user ID` next to the `Topic ARN` in the DB.
 This will be discussed later regarding subscriptions.